Teradata/stacki-wiki/CoreOS-on-Stacki.md

 # stack set host installaction backend action=coreos
 ```

-Now set all the machines to install coreos:
+Now set all the machines to install with the boot "install" flag.
+When they install, they'll get the installaction we just assigned "coreos."

 ```
-# stack set host boot backend action=coreos
+# stack set host boot backend action=install
 ```

 Verify: